kmusayeva/StrokeClassification/README.md

 There are more than 5000 instances in this dataset, but only 5% of them are stroke cases: this is a highly imbalanced binary-classification problem.
 This problem is usually handled by
   - generating synthetic examples of rare class based on the k-nearest neighbour approach (although from precision medicine point of view it might raise questions)
-  - choosing a cutoff threshold based on the ROC curve analysis using validation data set.
+  - choosing a cutoff threshold based on the ROC curve analysis using validation data set

+which increases sensitivity of the learning algorithm or diagnostic tool, at the cost of generating false positives.
+Then, it reduces to finding some trade-off between false negatives and false-positives.

 ### To View the Project: